 A good place to start is for each of you write down what it is you hope to achieve by settling (versus litigating) the matter and then swapping lists at the same time.
-For any settlement agreement to work, the two of you MUST have at least one goal (hopefully more) in common--whether it's to preserve your friendship/relationship, save money, avoid trial, stay in control of the process, shield your kids from further fighting, you're tired of being in court, you want this over with . . . something has to drive the two of you to keep at this difficult task.
+For any settlement agreement to work, the two of you MUST have at least one goal (hopefully more) in common--whether it's to preserve your friendship/relationship, save money, avoid trial, stay in control of the process, shield your kids from further fighting. . . or maybe you're simply tired of being in court and you both want this over with.
+Something has to drive the two of you to keep at this difficult task.
 If you don't value working towards settlement, it WILL fall apart.

 Define your issues.

 Divorces typically consist of five issues: the children (custody, visitation, and child support), spousal support (also known as alimony), property (anything you own, from the house to the retirements to the pots and pans), debt (anything you own, from the mortgage to credit cards to personal loans), and costs (who pays for the divorce).
 No couple has the exact same priorities or sensitive spots.
 You can each create a list of what needs to be resolved in your case and rank these items in order of importance.
 You could also note how contested or difficult you believe reaching an agreement on that particular item might be.
 This serves not only to see what the other person values, but also lets you control how intense each discussion is and allow you to prep for such.